esmero/archipelago-deployment/docs/osx.md

  Note about Steps 2-3: You don't need to, nor should you do this more than once.
 You can destroy/stop/update, recreate your Docker containers, and start again (`git pull`), and your Drupal and Data will persist once you're past the `Installation complete` message.
 I repeat, all other containers' data is persisted inside the `persistent/` folder contained in this cloned git repository.
 Drupal and all its code is visible, editable, and stable inside your `web/` folder.

-Final Note/optional: In between releases (Post release announcement, the period between 1.6.0 and 1.7.0), you can always run:
+Final Note/optional: In between releases (Post release announcement, the period between 1.7.0 and 2.2.0 (Next release is D11 only!)), you can always run:

 ```shell
 docker exec -ti esmero-php bash -c "composer update archipelago/* strawberryfield/* -W"